Is it enough to optimize CNN architectures on ImageNet?: Discussion and Conclusions

-\begin{ack} This work has been financially supported by grants 25948.1 PFES-ES ``Ada'' (CTI), 34301.1 IP-ICT ``RealScore'' (Innosuisse) and ERC Advanced Grant AlgoRNN nr.
+This work has been financially supported by grants 25948.1 PFES-ES ``Ada'' (CTI), 34301.1 IP-ICT ``RealScore'' (Innosuisse) and ERC Advanced Grant AlgoRNN nr.
 742870.
-We are grateful to Frank P. Schilling for his valuable inputs. \end{ack}
+We are grateful to Frank P. Schilling for his valuable inputs.